VanTrong4/mywebsell/README.md

 # Introduce

-This is a ecommerce Website project with Reactjs use redux-toolkit Backend : framework laravel
+This is a ecommerce Website project with Reactjs use redux-toolkit, redux thunk to work with Api Backend : framework laravel

 - Install Backend to use this app: